kk150105/Empowering-Investors-Hackathon/README.md

 # Empowering-Investors-Hackathon

-## README.md must consist of the following information:

 #### Team Name - Dynamic Squad
 #### Problem Statement - In today's fast-paced world, managing personal finances has become increasingly complex.
 People often find it challenging to keep track of their expenses, stick to their budgets, and make informed financial decisions.
 As a result, there is a growing need for a reliable and user-friendly solution that can help individuals effectively manage their personal expenses and budgets.
 #### Team Leader Email - keerthanak.ece2022@citchennai.net